top of page

 The Bridal Suite

 The bridal suite at Falkner Winery is filled with soft directional light from side windows and features a large antique mirror set against green patterned wallpaper.
-The natural light in this space makes it ideal for editorial-style getting-ready photos without needing heavy artificial lighting.
+Natural light in this space makes it ideal for editorial-style getting-ready photos without needing heavy artificial lighting.

-There is enough room for bridesmaids, detail styling, and movement without feeling cramped.
-The mirrors add dimension, and the window light creates gentle highlights that photograph beautifully throughout the morning.
+There is enough room for bridesmaids, detail styling, and movement without the space feeling cramped.
+The mirrors add dimension, and the window light creates gentle highlights that photograph beautifully through the morning hours.

 The Barrel Room for the Groom